 Can I stay in my own room?

-YES, single supplements are available at an additional cost and dependent on availablity.
+YES, single rooms are available dependent on availability.
 You should arrange this prior to arrival as YES cannot guarantee availability once you arrive.

 When deciding if you should spend the extra money on having your own room you should consider a few things:

 1. Am I a light sleeper?
 If so, then you might want to consider booking your own room.

 2. Do I snore?
 If so, then you also might like to consider others by arranging your own room.

 Remember, if you’re used to having your own space and have never shared with someone before then we would ask you to consider booking your own room.
 After all, we want you to have a memorable experience with us and don’t want it affected due to your sleeping arrangements.